Blonde Bombshell Romee Strijd Sizzles In Fashion Week Looks

 Though only the top of her sixth look was visible in the shot she shared, Strijd made another major style statement with a turtleneck sweater incorporating various shades of red.
 She styled the top with a ’70s vibe, pairing it with a half-slicked hair style and round statement sunglasses.

 For her seventh look, Strijd shared a snap where she was walking with a fellow model.
-She kept things simple with some jeans and a white Gucci t-shirt.
-However, she made sure to put her own personal style stamp on the look by tossing a bandana around her neck and completing the look with a leopard print coat.
+She kept things simple with some jeans and a white Gucci T-shirt.
+However, she made sure to put her own personal style stamp on the look by tossing a bandana around her neck and completing the look with a leopard-print coat.

-Her eighth look was certainly one of her more avant garde looks, as she paired a cold shoulder white buttoned top with a unique leather and chain outfit that had some major high fashion vibes.
+Her eighth look was certainly one of her more avant garde looks, as she paired a cold-shoulder white buttoned top with a unique leather and chain outfit that had some major high fashion vibes.

 Strijd’s final looks in the Instagram update both showed off her mile long legs, as she traded pants for short dresses that floated around her lean physique.